HilaryWillis/Machine_Learning_Trading_Bot/README.md

 ### BASELINE PERFORMANCE CONCLUSION:
 ![Baseline Performace Plot](https://github.com/HilaryWillis/Machine_Learning_Trading_Bot/blob/main/Starter_Code/Resources/Screenshot%20(34).png)

-The baseline strategy return plot shows that short window and long window returns were not very accurate between predicted outcomes and actual outcomes.
-There is one point in time, during 1st quarter 2016, where the model predicted fairly accurately.
+The baseline strategy return plot shows that the original baseline model was not very accurate between predicted outcomes and actual outcomes.
+There is one point in time, during 4th quarter 2015, where the model predicted fairly accurately.
 Overall, this model should not be used and needs to be improved.

 #### Tune the Baseline Trading Algorithm